Migratory Bird Program

-The Connecticut DEEP Wildlife Division is seeking one Seasonal Resource Assistant to trap and band waterfowl across the state for the Migratory Bird Program.
+DEEP's Wildlife Division is seeking one Seasonal Resource Assistant to check, maintain, and install wood duck nest boxes across the state for the Migratory Bird Program.
 The position is based at the Wildlife Division’s Franklin Swamp Wildlife Management Area in North Franklin, CT, but work will be conducted statewide.

 The position is forty (40) hours per week.
 A work week is Monday through Friday, 8:00 AM-4:30 PM.